This post may contain affiliate links.

 Now, we’re gearing up for high school.
 Last year, Emma read Alice in Wonderland.
 Right now, she’s working her way through Treasure Island.
 At Christmas, she’ll read A Christmas Carol.
 She doesn’t love reading the classics very often, but since I’ve planted seeds over the years, she tolerates them.

-How do you introduce your kids to the classics?
+How do you introduce your classic literature for kids?
 Do you dip your toes in slowly, or do you dive headlong into the classics from the start?